ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

    :linenos:

    int32_t uz_myIP2_multiply(uz_myIP2_t* self, int32_t A, int32_t B){
       uz_assert_not_NULL(self);
       uz_assert(self->is_ready);
       uz_myIP2_hw_write_A(self->config.base_address,A);
       uz_myIP2_hw_write_B(self->config.base_address,B);
       return (uz_myIP2_hw_read_C(self->config.base_address));
    }

 13. We now have a working and fully tested driver for our IP-Core!

-.. warning:: While we tested our functions with a lot of different error cases and made sure they behave as expected, we omitted the fact that the multiplication can overflow.
+.. warning:: While we tested our functions with different error cases and made sure they behave as expected, we omitted the fact that the multiplication can overflow.
 This is especially tricky in this case since the multiplication is implemented in hardware.
 Thus the rules for C do not apply to it.
 There are two ways to handle this: implement the hardware multiplication to saturate on overflow or check if the multiplication will overflow before writing to the PL.
 The way :ref:`AXI_testIP` is implemented will *wrap* on overflow, i.e., 2147483647*2 will be a negative value.
 Keep this concept in mind for real IP-Cores that you implement.
 Additionally, prevent the software driver from writing values that are out of range to the IP-Core, e.g., if the register only uses 10 bit.
 Note that the AXI data width is always 32-bit.

 Integration in Vitis
 ====================

 1. Open Vitis
-2. (if not already done) Run the tcl script to generate the workspace
+2. (if not already done) Run the tcl script to generate the workspace (:ref:`tcl_scripts`)
 3. Navigate to the Baremetal code
 4. Create the file ``uz_myIP_testebench.h`` in the ``sw`` folder

 .. code-block:: c
    :linenos:
+   :caption: ``uz_myIP_testebench.h``

    #pragma once